RichardDooling/LegalPro/Chapter_10/Chapter_10.md

 <!-- Right to sue for malpractice.
 Some states say only a client may sue, whereas probably only the insurer really suffers the financial loss. -->

 #### Insurer Retains Lawyer to Represent Insured

 Model Rule 1.8 Comment 11 says the insured is the client and the liability insurer will be the party compensating the lawyer.

 Restatement Third says whether the lawyer has one client or two is a matter of insurance law, not the law governing lawyers.

 Still in dispute.
 Insurance companies like to argue that they too are clients.

-Old way to treat the problem was to make it a multiple client problem, but makes the analysis confusing.
+The old way to treat the problem was to make it a multiple client problem, but that makes the analysis confusing.

-May lawyer write a report to the insurer if the insured objects under Rule 1.6 (confidentiality)?
+May lawyer write a report to the insurer if the insured objects under Model Rule 1.6 (confidentiality)?
 Normally only the client may tell the lawyer to settle.
 The insurer may say, “Settle!”
 The insured may say, “No way!”

 Right to sue for malpractice.
 Some states say only a client may sue, whereas probably only the insurer really suffers the financial loss.
-Either way 1.8(f) (compensation from one other than the client) and 1.7(a)(current conflicts) apply.
+Either way 1.8(f) (compensation from one other than the client) and 1.7(a) (current conflicts) apply.

 The lawyer representing the insured may owe enforceable duties to the insurance company